RIKEN-RCCS/lens3/v2/doc/design.md

 Or, stop the keybal-db service.

-### Forced Expiration of Lens3-Mux Entries in Keyval-DB
+### Forced Expiration of Multiplexer Entries in Keyval-DB

-The action to fake a forced removal of a __ma:pool-name__ entry in keyval-db should (1) start a new Lens3-Mux + backend pair, and then (2) stop an old Lens3-Mux + backend pair.
+The action to fake a forced removal of a __ma:pool-name__ entry in keyval-db should (1) start a new Multiplexer + backend pair, and then (2) stop an old Multiplexer + backend pair.

 ### Garbages Created in Tests